Massage hammer for Thai Massage story

 Should I have told her to go see a psychologist instead?
 No, she felt comfortable with me, and she got the result that she wanted.

 All I had to do was let go of my preconceived notion of how a ‘real’ massage session should be.

 There are many ways to help people.
 With some flexibility and good intuition, in some cases we can expand the definition of our massage practice to accommodate clients who need something unusual, something ‘out of the box’.

 Conclusions from these cases

 - We as therapists don’t always know what our clients really want

 - Our clients don’t always know what they really need

-- We need to keep an open mind and heart to feel what is really best and needed for our clients
+- We need to keep an open mind and heart to feel what is really needed and best for our clients

-The author, Shama Kern, has been specializing in Thai Massage education for 16 years.
-He is the the founder of Thai Healing Massage Academy and the creator of 20 Thai Massage online training courses.
+The author, Shama Kern, has been specializing in Thai Massage education for over two decades.
+He is the founder of Thai Healing Massage Academy and the creator of 20 Thai Massage online training courses.